dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 # Using Hints to Improve Performance

-Splice Machine offers a number of *hints* that you can supply in a query.
+Splice Machine offers a number of *hints* that you can add to a query.
 These hints provide the optimizer with guidance that help it create the best execution plan for a query.
 There are different type of hints you can supply, each of which is described in a section in this topic.

 The remainder of this topic contains these sections: